 This guide is made for WordPress user :

-- That has a simple notion of implementing HTTPS rather than normal HTTP URI to their self hosted WordPress, either for many URLs or limited to few pages that are sensitive.
+- Who has a simple notion of implementing HTTPS rather than normal HTTP URI to their self hosted WordPress, either for many URLs or limited to few pages that are sensitive.

 - Who wishes to use WordPress as Business site with the desire to get the payment in your own site using a third party payment gateway by third party service such as Authorize.Net.